emilekoffi/Melocoton/README.md

-**I am now going to compare the average price of products with discount with the average sales af of product without discounts,**
+### I am now going to compare the average price of products with discount with the average sales af of product without discounts
 ```sql
 SELECT
 ROUND (AVG(product_price),2)